Hands-On Tutorial SAP Smart Predict, Customer Churn Analysis for online retail

 This guide will walk us through the process of doing a customer churn analysis for online retail shops in SAP Analytics Cloud.

 So, let’s have a look at an online shopping portal that sells beauty and pharma products.
 The collected data describes the usage and activities on the portal.
-This data set can be downloaded here.
 Based on this data we want to predict which customers are most likely to churn.
 To find patterns in historic data and to train this model the following data set is used:

 |Customer ID||Unique ID for each customer|